ghostbloo/claudejob/README.md

-# Claude Blocker
+# Claude Blocker (Intiface Fork)

-Block distracting websites unless [Claude Code](https://claude.ai/claude-code) is actively running inference.
+Block distracting websites and get haptic feedback while [Claude Code](https://claude.ai/claude-code) is actively running inference.

 **The premise is simple:** if Claude is working, you should be too.
 When Claude stops, your distractions come back.

+**Plus haptic feedback:** This fork integrates with [Intiface Central](https://intiface.com/central/) to provide ambient vibration feedback while Claude is actively working, creating a physical presence indicator.

 ## How It Works